Skip to content

 Success Rates and Results

-And the results along with the time it takes for patients to achieve similar results take similar periods of time.
+And the results, along with the time it takes for patients to achieve them, are similar in magnitude.

 So, for now, it’s safe to say DHI and FUE are even in the numbers.